June is National Homeownership Month

 • Creating the G.I.
 Bill of 1944, providing for subsidized mortgages for the veterans of World War II.

-• Passing the Fair Housing Act of 1968, banning discrimination in housing based on religion, race, gender, and national origin.
+• Passing the Fair Housing Act of 1968, banning discrimination in housing based on religion, race, gender, and natural origin.

 Homeownership by the Numbers